perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 ## Configure

-Configure the Extension at both the "global" and "instance" level.
+Configure the Extension at both the _global_ and _instance_ level.
 To learn about these levels, see the "Server extension configuration (global and instance specs)" topic in the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/extensionspec.html).

 ### Global